noisyneuron/workshop-shaders/notes.md

 # Animation

 This is all great, but static images are pretty boring.
 What if wanted things to move?

 We are provided with the `uniform` variable `u_time`

 `uniform float u_time;`

 Which gives us the time in seconds as a `float` — eg 1.23265252 seconds elapsed since we loaded the page

 What if we tried making the color depend on `u_time` ?

 What do we know about the range of `u_time`?

 What do we know about the acceptable range for a color?

 Will we run into any problems?

 ---

-# 3-2.frag
+# File: *3-2.frag*

 Let's try doing this :